-Hospital construction costs continue to rise every year, alongside demand for increasingly complex designs and projects.
-Determining hospital construction costs can be a vexingly complex topic that is influenced by a number of factors ranging from budget considerations to desired patient health outcomes.
-In this article, we’ll dive into some of the complexity surrounding hospital construction costs by looking at some of the main factors affecting hospital construction costs today.
-In doing so, we’ll outline some of the ways that medical center construction practices have changed the design and bidding phase of a hospital construction project.
+Hospital construction costs continue to rise yearly, alongside demand for increasingly complex designs and projects.
+Determining hospital construction costs can be a vexingly complex topic influenced by several factors ranging from budget considerations to desired patient health outcomes.
+In this article, we’ll dive into the complexity surrounding hospital construction costs by looking at some of the main factors affecting hospital construction costs today.
+In doing so, we’ll outline how medical center construction practices have changed the design and bidding phase of a hospital construction project.

 Table of Contents